nymous/dotfiles/softwares.md

 - `libre-office-fresh`: an office software suite
 - `lsd`: ls but with colors and icons
 - `mkcert`: very useful to test your web services locally with a trusted TLS certificate (if it asks for 'Enter Password or Pin for "NSS Certificate DB"', it's asking for your Firefox master password)
+- `modd`: Watch files and respond to changes
 - `mpv`: lightweight media player
 - `neofetch`: to brag about your system in screenshots on /r/unixporn
 - `nerdsfont-complete`: huuuuge package that adds many fonts with symbols and emojis and stuff